adamwathan/form/readme.md

 <a href="#csrf-tokens"></a>
 ## CSRF Protection

-Assuming you set a CSRF token when instantiating the Formbuilder (or you are using Laravel 4), add a CSRF token to your form easily like so:
+Assuming you set a CSRF token when instantiating the Formbuilder (or you are using Laravel), add a CSRF token to your form easily like so:

 ```php
 $builder->token();